aldum/learnyouanelm.github.io/pages/10-functionally-solving-problems.md

 done, we get our list in groups of three.
 As you can see, our function isn't well defined for `n <= 0` (how would you form groups of -2?).
 This is reflected in the type signature.
-If we receive a grouping value that doesn't make sense, we'll return `Nothing.
+If we receive a grouping value that doesn't make sense, we'll return `Nothing`.

-And here's our `logPath` function, which takes a `String`, makes a `RoadSystem` out of it and returns a `String` message with the shortest path (... maybe):
+And here's our `logPath` function, which takes a `String`, makes a `RoadSystem` out of it and returns a `String` message with the shortest path:

 ```elm
 import List exposing (..)